tradingview/rest_integrations_docs/source/trading/Concepts.rst

 Orders
 ......

-.. seealso:: 🔥
-   Orders statuses can be divided into two groups in our API:
+The orders statuses can be divided into two groups in our API:

-   - Transitional ("placing", "inactive", "working")
-   - Final ("rejected", "filled", "canceled")
+* transitional (``placing``, ``inactive``, ``working``),
+* final (``rejected``, ``filled``, ``canceled``).

 The status of an order can only change from transitional to final, but not vice versa.

 Requests:

-   In response to the /orders request (requested periodically), we expect ALL orders of the current trading session and orders with transitional statuses from previous trading sessions.
+* In response to the `/orders`_ request, we expect ALL orders of the current trading session and orders with transitional statuses from previous trading sessions.
-   In response to the /ordersHistory request (requested once after login), we expect all orders with final statuses from previous trading sessions.
+* In response to the `/ordersHistory`_ request, we expect ALL orders with final statuses from previous trading sessions.

 Tab Display:

-   The Orders tab displays all orders that come in response to the /orders request.
+* The Orders tab displays all orders that come in response to the `/orders`_ request.
-   The History tab displays all orders that come in response to the /ordersHistory request and orders from /orders that have the final status.
-So, orders with final status from /orders are simultaneously displayed on both the Orders and the History tabs.
+* The History tab displays all orders that come in response to the `/ordersHistory`_ request and orders from `/orders`_ that have the final status.
+So, orders with final statuses from `/orders`_ are simultaneously displayed on both the Orders and the History tabs.

 `/orders`_ is used to get current session orders and orders with ``working`` status from the previous sessions.
-Orders with ``rejected``, ``filled``, ``cancelled`` statuses should be included in the list till the end of the trading session, or at least within 1 minute after changing order status.
+Orders with final statuses should be included in the list till the end of the trading session, or at least within 1 minute after changing order status.

 Orders history
 .................

 `/ordersHistory`_ is used to get order history for the account.
-It is expected that returned orders would have a final status of ``rejected``, ``filled``, ``cancelled``.
+It is expected that returned orders would have a final status.
 This endpoint is optional.
 If you don\’t support orders history, please set ``AccountFlags::supportOrdersHistory`` to ``false``.
 The ``accountId`` parameter is required.

 .. _section-concepts-brackets: